-Metro Dogs Daycare & Boarding Safety Guidelines & Customer Requirements
+Metro Dogs Daycare & Boarding Safety Guidelines and Customer Requirements

 At Metro Dogs Daycare & Boarding your dog’s safety is our top priority.

 - Temperament evaluation: All dogs are evaluated to make sure that Metro Dogs will be a good environment for them.
 If you’d like to board a dog with us you must be a daycare customer.
-This is because playroom safety and stability comes when dogs know each other.
+This is because playroom safety and stability happen when dogs know each other.
 Dogs love what’s familiar and get stressed over what’s not.

 - Vaccinations: current DHPP (Distemper, Hepatitis, Para influenza, Parvovirus), Rabies and Bordetella.
 After a first Bordetella, or after it has expired, there is a one-week waiting period to come in.